 Texas Law Loan Repayment Assistance Program Guidelines

-These Program Guidelines – went into effect on December 10, 2009.
+These Program Guidelines went into effect on December 10, 2009, and were updated most recently on March 1, 2018.

 The University of Texas School of Law reserves the right to change the terms of the LRAP as described herein at any time.

 Participants must use all of the LRAP loan program funds for each six month loan period to make payments toward their outstanding law school educational loans during the specified loan period.
-LRAP loans are forgiven (canceled) at the end of the first two years of qualifying employment and thereafter at the end of each six month period if all program requirements are met.
+LRAP loans are forgiven (canceled) at the end of each six month period if all program requirements are met.
 Participants apply every six months for a new LRAP loan and/or forgiveness of a prior LRAP loan.
+For participants who are new to the program as of March 1, 2018, applications are due on the first Monday of June for the July-December loan period and on the third Monday of November for the January-June loan period.
+Students who entered the LRAP program before March 1, 2018, may remain on their original application schedule.

-The program covers federal and private educational loans for law school study up to the amount of the student budget for each year (as determined by the Financial Aid Office), reduced by the amount of financial aid received during each year of law school.
+The program is designed to help qualified students repay federal and private educational loans for law school study.
 The program covers only the law school portion of any consolidated loans combining undergraduate loans with law school loans.
 It also covers bar examination loans up to $5,000.
-Otherwise eligible loans are not covered if a graduate elects an interest-only repayment option
+Otherwise eligible loans are not covered if a graduate elects an interest-only repayment option.

 Participants will receive forgivable loans up to the amount of their total law school educational debt for the subsequent six month period, up to one half of the maximum benefit per year.
+The amount of an eligible participant’s maximum annual benefit is based on the participant’s gross annual salary.
 There are no adjustments for spousal income or dependents.

 |Gross Salary||Maximum Annual Benefit|